nikhilnimbalkar1/nikhilnimbalkar1/README.md

 🌐 Open to exciting opportunities and collaborations in the tech industry.
 Let's connect and create something awesome together!

-📫 Feel free to reach out to me via <a>nsv.nimbalkar@gmail.com</a> or on LinkedIn.
+📫 Feel free to reach out to me via [email](nsv.nimbalkar@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/nikhil-nimbalkar/).
 I'm always open to engaging in stimulating conversations and learning from fellow developers.

 🌟 Check out my projects below and explore the code that powers them!
 Contributions, feedback, and collaborations are always welcome.